alphagov/govuk-design-system/src/get-started/focus-states/index.md

 ![A focused link against different GOV.UK background colours](link-focus.png)

 Other components and elements that look like links use the link focus state style.
-For example, the controls on the [accordion](/components/accordion/) and [details](/components/details/) components.
+For example, the controls on the [Accordion component](/components/accordion/) and [Details component](/components/details/).

 ![A focused details component.
 In the examples, the expandable text reads "Help with nationality" and beneath is an explanation of why the user is being asked for this information.](details-focus.png)